-Comprehensive: The highest level of cover, Comprehensive plans include TPFT features PLUS protection against damage to your own bike in the event of an accident (and possible injury to you)—for example, payment for a replacement bike if yours is written off.
+Comprehensive: The highest level of cover, Comprehensive plans include TPFT features PLUS protection against damage to your own motorbike in the event of an accident (and possible injury to you)—for example, payment for a replacement motorbike if yours is written off.

 Cover by Type of Motorbike Insurance